Bijective Cremona transformations of the plane: Birational permutations on rational surfaces

-Fix the ground field as $k = \bF_q$ where $q=2^m\geq4$.
-Here we show that the birational permutations on a conic bundle preserving the fibration induce even permutations.

-Recall that, over a finite field $k$, a conic $C\subset\bP^2_k$ is isomorphic to one of the following four configurations \begin{enumerate}[label=(\Roman*)] \item $C$ is smooth, i.e. $C\cong\bP^1_k$. \item $C$ is double line. \item $C = \ell\cup\ell'$ where $\ell$ and $\ell'$ are distinct lines defined over $k$. \item $C = \ell\cup\ell'$ where $\ell$ and $\ell'$ are conjugate over the quadratic extension. \end{enumerate} Let $B$ be a finite set.
-We define a \emph{conic bundle over $B$} to simply be a set of conics indexed by $B$:
+Over a finite field $k$, a conic $C\subset\bP^2_k$ can only be one of the followings: \begin{enumerate}[label=(\Roman*)] \item $C$ is smooth, which implies that $C\cong\bP^1_k$. \item $C$ is a double line. \item $C = \ell\cup\ell'$ where $\ell$ and $\ell'$ are conjugate over the quadratic extension. \item $C = \ell\cup\ell'$ where $\ell$ and $\ell'$ are distinct lines both defined over $k$. \end{enumerate} As an analogue of projective bundles over finite sets (see \S\ref{subsect:finiteProjBundle}), given a finite set $B$, we define a \emph{conic bundle over $B$} to be a union of conics indexed by $B$: